Comparisons of rainrates from 3B42, IMERG Final-Run and MRMS

 (4) rescaling to monthly data is applied.
 Each precipitation field is best interpreted as the precipitation rate effective at the nominal observation time.

 IMERGIntegrated Multi-Satellite Retrievals for GPM (IMERG) Algorithm is intended to intercalibrate, merge, and interpolate "all" satellite microwave precipitation estimates, together with microwave-calibrated infrared (IR) satellite estimates, precipitation gauge analyses, and potentially other precipitation estimators at fine time and space scales for the TRMM and GPM eras over the entire globe.
 The system is run several times for each observation time, first giving a quick estimate and successively providing better estimates as more data arrive.
 The final step uses monthly gauge data to create research-level products.
 Background information and references are provided to describe the context and the relation to other similar missions.
 Issues involved in understanding the accuracies obtained from the calculations are discussed.
 Throughout, a baseline Day-1 product is described, together with options and planned improvements that might be instituted before or after launch depending on maturity and project constraints.
-The IMERG gridded estimates are on a 30-minute temporal resolution and a 0.1-degree by 0.1-degree spatial resolution extending from 180W to 180E and 90S to 90N.
-For more information about IMERG, downlad IMERG_ATBD_V4.4.pdf Thanks to George Huffman and David T. Bolvin for providing the pre-launch "test-version" of IMERG data (03-28 Jun 2012) and IMERG Final Run research product (V03D, from Apr 2014).
+The IMERG gridded estimates are on a 30-minute temporal resolution and a 0.1-degree by 0.1-degree spatial resolution extending from 180W to 180E and 60S to 60N.
+For more information about IMERG, downlad IMERG_ATBD_V4.4.pdf Thanks to George Huffman and David T. Bolvin for providing the pre-launch "test-version" of IMERG data (03-28 Jun 2012) and IMERG Final Run research product (V03D: 12 Mar 2014 - 31 Jan 2016; V04A: 12 Mar 2014 - Present).